Robert McBride (police officer): After apartheid

 On 9 March 1998, McBride, then a high-ranking official in the South African Department of Foreign Affairs, was arrested by the Mozambican police in Ressano Garcia on charges of arms trafficking from Mozambique to South Africa, despite an attempt to run for the border.
 He was about to receive 50 AK-47 rifles and 100 Makarov pistols.
 He maintained he was investigating arms trafficking while working for the South African National Intelligence Agency (NIA).
 After a period in detention, all charges were dropped.
 Inkatha Freedom Party (IFP) head Mangosuthu Buthelezi has alleged, however, that the weapons were meant for ANC death squads to use against IFP leaders.

 In 1999, McBride faced an assault charge after he, underworld figure Cyril Beeka, and another man with whom they were visiting an escort agency, allegedly assaulted an agency employee.

 McBride was held up by IRA/Sinn Féin leader Martin McGuinness as an example of a former combatant who moved up into a leadership role following the political changes in South Africa.

 In 2003, McBride was appointed Chief of the Metropolitan Police of Ekurhuleni Municipality (formerly East Rand).

 On 21 December 2006, after a Christmas party McBride was involved in a single car collision near Centurion.
 According to witnesses, McBride was under the influence of alcohol.
-Ekurhuleni metro police quickly arrived even though the scene was more than 40 km out of their jurisdiction.
+Officers of the Ekurhuleni Metropolitan Police Department arrived quickly even though the scene was more than 40 km out of their jurisdiction.
 According to witnesses the Ekurhuleni metro police assaulted witnesses and threatened to shoot anyone who telephoned the South African Police Service (SAPS).
 McBride was quickly removed from the scene by the Ekurhuleni metro police.
 It was unclear whether in accordance with standard police procedure blood samples were taken by the Ekurhuleni metro police, or by a medical facility, to determine his blood-alcohol level.